SaaS Linkedin Ads: Why Your Campaigns Aren’t Working and What to Do About It

 This process to uncover the customer pain points and use them to inform the ad content and lead magnet may sound simple, but relatively few companies take this approach (which is why their LinkedIn ads are less likely to work).

-1. Create Content That Offers Value and Messaging That Meets the Target Customer Where They’re At (on LinkedIn)
+1. Create Content and Messaging That Offers Value and Messaging That Meets the Target Customer Where They’re At (on LinkedIn)

 Remember how we pointed out that people on LinkedIn are in a browsing and networking mindset?